tridims/tridims.github.io/_posts/2021-08-14-membuat github pages dengan jekyll.md

 You can then choose your theme and start configuring your project.
 The way to do it you can find it in [here](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/creating-a-github-pages-site-with-jekyll)

 That is one way to create the project from scratch, you can learn more from doing that.
-But if you dont want to, you can just fork or downloading other project.
+But if you dont want to, you can just fork or downloading other project/theme/template and modify it.

 ### **Creating Jekyll project using pre-made theme/template**